-RRI received Neighborhood Assistance Act Program funding for the Riverfront Park Lighting - Energy Efficiency Improvement Project.
-During the years ended December 31, 2019 and 2018, RRI was awarded \$12,143 and \$34,158 project funding and expended \$31,275 and \$47,880, respectively, in accordance with the assistance program.
+RRI received Neighborhood Assistance Act Program funding for various projects including energy efficiency projects and the Boathouse HVAC project.
+During the years ended December 31, 2020 and 2019, RRI was awarded \$14,301 and \$12,143 project funding and expended \$218 and \$31,275, respectively, in accordance with the assistance program.